 Basic Poker Rules for Beginners

-Poker is one of the longest running and most popular card games around the world.
+Poker is one of the longest running and most popular casino card games anywhere in the world.
 The objective of the game is to come up with a strong hand based on the cards dealt to you by the dealer.
 Since poker is a game that relies heavily on skills rather than luck, it is very important to know the basic rules and mechanics to level the playing field.
-If you’re a complete beginner, you should first learn to play poker and what the rules are before you even start playing against other players.
+If you’re a complete beginner, you should first learn to play poker online and what the rules are before you even start playing against other players.

 Learning the Basics